ahujar27/TT-TO_Classifier/README.md

 gsutil cp gs://gatk-best-practices/somatic-hg38/small_exac_common_3.hg38.vcf.gz.tbi .
 gsutil cp gs://gatk-test-data/mutect2/Homo_sapiens_assembly38.index_bundle .
 ```

+**OPTIONAL**
-In addition, for conversion to MAF, the ENSEMBL offline VEP cache will need to be downloaded.
+In addition, for conversion to MAF, the ENSEMBL offline VEP cache CAN be downloaded.
 This can be done as such:

 In the `references` directory, run the command `mkdir GRCh38_vep`.
 After that, `cd GRCh38_vep`.
 From there: